 3. Choosing the best sectors

 Choosing the right sector is essential if you want to buy the dip.
-Some sectors are definitively unsuitable for counter-trend strategies.
+Some sectors are definitely unsuitable for counter-trend strategies.
 This is especially true in the energy, automotive, and raw materials sectors.
 These sectors are too volatile to identify a dip.
-Others, like the technology and utility sectors, are very sensitive to interest rates.
-While the interest rates are low, buying the dip in the technologies and utilities gives benefits.
-If the rates increase, they risk plunging for a long time.
+Others, such as the technology and utility sectors, are highly sensitive to interest rates.
+While interest rates are low, buying the dip in technology and utilities can yield benefits.
+If the rates increase, they risk plunging for an extended period.

-The sector I prefer to buy the dip is Consumer Defensive.
-The included industries in this sector produce critical goods in daily life.
+The sector I prefer to buy the dip in is Consumer Defensive.
+The industries included in this sector produce essential goods for daily life.

 4. Favoring the low beta

 You should pay attention to the beta during a highly volatile market period.
 The beta indicates the volatility of an asset regarding a benchmark index.
 Habitually, the benchmark is the S&P 500.
-A 0.5 beta of a stock means the amplitude of its price is two times lower than the S&P 500.
+A 0.5 beta of a stock means the amplitude of its price is half that of the S&P 500.
 If the S&P 500 decreases by 20%, this stock decreases by 10%.
 Inversely, if the S&P 500 increases by 20%, this stock increases by 10%.
-If a stock’s beta is 2, its volatility is twice higher than the S&P500.
+If a stock’s beta is 2, its volatility is twice that of the S&P 500.

-The following chart shows the performance of the low-volatile stocks against the US stock market:
+The following chart shows the performance of the low-volatility stocks against the US stock market:

 Source: FactorResearch, THE DARK SIDE OF LOW-VOLATILITY STOCKS